The Shanghai subway is by far the best way to get around the horrendous traffic that haunts Shanghai.

-If you have to use the Shanghai Subway during any of the Peak Hours then be prepared for large crowds of people.
-Everyone is going in different directions and most of them consider courtesy a weakness.
+If you have to use the Shanghai Subway during the Peak Hours then prepare for War and never expect anyone to give way.

-Getting off the train at the station of your choice will be your biggest and most challenging task.
+Getting off the train at the station of your choice will be your most challenging task.

-They want on and if you get in their way, they'll physically push you to the back of the train.
+Sardines want on the train and if you get in their way, they'll physically force you to the back of the train.

-You can wait for the incoming crowd to abate but commuters on the Shanghai subway will only move out of the way if physically pushed or at least nudged.
+Sardine Commuters on the Shanghai subway will only move out of the way if physically pushed or threatened.

 You may never experience this 'war' during your Shanghai travel.
 Sometimes the Shanghai Subway is relatively empty and the journey easy.